lars-quaedvlieg/RL-Playground/book/content/intro-to-rl/the-rl-problem.md

 This will prove to be a key property in Reinforcement Learning, and it will be useful in many scenarios in the book.
 But what happens when the markov property does not hold?

-The class of **partially observable** environments do not have the Markov property.
+The class of **partially-observable** environments do not have the Markov property.
 Here, the agent indirectly observes the environment, meaning it may not have all information that is needed to know what happens next.
 Now,
 $S_t^a \neq S_t^e$.
 Since history is now important to predict the future, the agent must construct its own state representation $S_t^a$.
 For example: